MonashMath/SCI1022/Unix-CLI-move.md

 ### 1.5.1.
 Downloading files
 <a id="markdown-downloading-files" name="downloading-files"></a>

 First, we will download a long text file from the Internet with the goal of unburdening you of creating a long file by hand.
-To this end, we will use the [`curl`](https://en.wikipedia.org/wiki/CURL) command.
+To this end, we will use the [`curl`](https://en.wikipedia.org/wiki/CURL) command, which is installed along with the Cygwin APP in MoVE.

 > *__Note:__*
 Although `curl` is not part of the core Unix command-line set, it is widely available in most Unix systems.
 In general, you can figure out whether a given command is installed in your system using the `which` command.
 The way to use it is to type `which` followed by the name of the program, in our case, `curl`.
 This command reports on screen the absolute path where the particular command is located, or void if it is not available.